(B) Breakfast, (L) Lunch, (D) Dinner

 Overnight at: Studio Hotel.
 Studio Standard (or similar)

-DAY 02: San Jose / Nectandra Gardens / Monteverde (BLD) (NG)
+DAY 2: San José / Nectandra Gardens / Monteverde (BLD) (NG)

-After a welcome orientation breakfast; join your guide for the 1 ½ to ride to Nectandra Cloud Forest Garden.
+After a welcome orientation breakfast; with your guide, drive 1 ½ hours to Nectandra Cloud Forest Garden.

 After Lunch at the Gardens 3 – 3 ½ hour drive to the Monteverde area.
 The first 1 ½ hour are on the Pan-American Highway and the last 2 hours on a winding gravel road.
 Arrive at your Monteverde Hotel.